Rotator Cuff Repair

 Older athletes may be at slightly greater risk of rotator cuff injuries.
 There is also a slightly higher chance of having pain in the rotator cuff due to impingement by the surrounding bony structures.
 They may also be more likely to develop rotator cuff tears.

-In these athletes, physiotherapy and medical treatment in the form of medications and possibly shoulder injections are still the mainstay of treatment.
+In these athletes, physiotherapy and medical treatment in the form of medications and possibly shoulder injections are still the mainstays of treatment.
 Some athletes who do not fully respond to these measures may require surgery.
-If surgery is required, the operation may be performed through a small incision over the top of the shoulder, or may be performed using arthroscopy (minimally invasive) surgery.
+If surgery is required, the operation may be performed through a small incision over the top of the shoulder or may be performed using arthroscopy (minimally invasive) surgery.
 Often the type of surgery chosen would be dependant on the degree of injury to the rotator cuff.